Can I Put Mousse In My Hair After A Perm?

 How Does Mousse Benefit Perms?

-It’s ideal to let perms be because constant moisture or heat styling can allow your results to drop.
-However, a mousse can provide multiple benefits for permed hair.
+It’s ideal to let perms be, as constant moisture or heat styling can cause your results to fade.

 Minimize Frizz